 Which Class C Has A High Towing Capacity?

 To get beyond the 5,000 lbs towing capacity one would have to look at a Super Class C, which actually can have a towing capacity beyond a Class A motorhome.
-A super Class C is a diesel motorhome built on Ford 550 chassis or a class 8 diesel semi truck chassis that can handle a GVWR exceeding 33,000 lbs.
+A Super Class C is a diesel motorhome built on a class 5 chassis through a class 8 diesel semi-truck chassis that can handle a GVWR exceeding 33,000 lbs.

 This would allow you to tow a semi-trailer if you chose to.
 In relation to the RV world, this would allow you to tow an enclosed car trailer with a car and a 24-foot boat on a trailer with combined rough weights of 24,000 lbs.
+Remember this also comes down to the capacity of the hitch.
 This would still allow you to tow another 10,000 lbs!
 I’m not sure who would want to tow that much with them on a camping trip and I’m sure the cost to tow that would be quite unreal.

 So if you are thinking about towing a car or boat with your class C, the simplest answer is the maximum towable weight is what your motorhome can handle, is based on the type of hitch that was installed on your RV.
 However, you might be wondering after everything is in the Camper, can you still tow that same amount?
 Either way, we have covered that towing answer as well as what the maximum towing capacity of a Super Class C can tow.